JBajracharya/jbajracharya.github.io/learning-journal/operators-loops.md

 **Logical not `!`**

-This operators taks a single boolean value and inverts it.
+This operators takes a single boolean value and inverts it.

 ```
 !(2 < 1) returns true